PatriceJiang/ccplugin_tutorial/README.md

 ```

 Now the plugin is created and enabled in this project.
-But it won't compile, since this no code in `aes_glue.cpp`
+But it won't compile, since there is no code in `aes_glue.cpp`

-Let's *Build* again in build panel to refresh th Visual Studio project.
+Let's *Build* again in the build panel to refresh the Visual Studio project.

 **Open the Visual Studio project under `build/windows/proj/`**

-Two addtional targets are generated
+Two additional targets are generated

 ![Solution Explorer](./doc/images/2_1_vs_project.PNG)

-If you run the target directly, you will fail with following link error:
+If you run the target directly, you will fail with the following link error:

 ![link error](./doc/images/2_1_link_error.PNG)